I4-Projektseminar-HHU-2016/seminar-project-BrainWasheD/README.md

 ## Acknowledgments

-Die Dateien save_Tweets_Streams, save_Tweets_Client und data_Reader sowie die Implementation der Ergebnisse auf der Homepage http://cede-maiori.info/news.php ist in Zusammenarbeit mit Thorsten Brückner geschehen.
+The Files save_Tweets_Streams, save_Tweets_Client and data_Reader plus the implementation of the results Ergebnisse on the Homepage http://cede-maiori.info/news.php were done in teamwork with Thorsten Brückner.